AwesomeDreamTeam/Overview/README.md

-# Front End Capstone - Product Overview
+# ADT E-Commerce - Product Overview

 This is the product overview section of the Front End Capstone project.
 It includes these sections:
 - Product Info